 Professional Academy Referees Co-ordinator

-Dear,

 We have a 2x roles as the Professional Academy Referees Co-ordinator.
 The role is of vital importance to in the retention, growth and development of referees.
 It is therefore crucial that it should continue to be co-ordinated by someone who is determined to see it succeed.
-I am writing to you because I feel you have the necessary skills to play an essential part in the future of London FA.